w1kend/gophers/README.md

-# gophers
+# Gophers

+The [Go](https://go.dev) mascot images.
+Artwork by [Arina M.](https://www.behance.net/mkrva)

 # Licence

-The gophers in this repo are under [Attribution-NonCommercial-ShareAlike 4.0 International Licence](https://creativecommons.org/licenses/by-nc-sa/4.0/) which means you can't use them for commercial purposes.
+The images in this repo are under [Attribution 4.0 International licence](https://creativecommons.org/licenses/by/4.0/).